 - Choose Multitrack (beta) from the menu

-- When you’ve finished, select the arrow (download) button next to each track, saving each file to disk
+- When you’ve finished, select the arrow (save) button next to each track, saving each file to disk

-- Drag and drop downloaded files into your audio editor of choice; eg. Audacity
+- Drag and drop saved files into your audio editor of choice; eg. Audacity

 Why is Cleanfeed different?